-- Their ideal romantic relationship would be one that is deeply loving and fully committed.
+- Their ideal romantic relationship would be profoundly loving and fully committed.

 - Some people misinterpret their anxiety and hesitancy as being snobby.

 Female INFJs have many stereotypically feminine characteristics.
-They tend to measure their own value by how much they help other people.
+They tend to measure their value by how much they help others.
 They struggle with neediness and insecurity but are fiercely loyal to their friends.
-Still, you should never underestimate a female INFJ.
-Go against her values or hurt the people she loves and she will react very badly.
+Still, it would be best if you never underestimated a female INFJ.
+Go against her values or hurt the people she loves, and she will react very badly.

-- They have a tendency to be attracted to partners that are ill-suited for them.
+- They tend to be attracted to partners that are ill-suited for them.

 - They cut their friends way more slack than they do for themselves.